BloorVex-11997/midas-touch-2025/readme.md

 4. Run Brain Terminal Command to ensure proper connection

 ### Running code
-simply head to to the PROS section of your VSCode and click **Build and Upload**
+simply head to the PROS section of your VSCode and click **Build and Upload**
-After that click **Run**
+After that, click **Run**

 # Holonomic Drivetrain Math